slavetinsky/monitoring/README.md

 Monitoring project
 ===================

-This Monitor project should be able to monitor remote resources of data and create simple output for report purpouses.
+This webapp should be able to monitor remote resources of data, customize this resources and create simple output for report purpouses - like graphs, comparations, export and notifications.

 Product owner: